 - Fast-scan cyclic voltammetry, and microinjection techniques;

-- And a wide-variety of advanced behavioral assays, including those for learning and conditioning, memory, interval timing, counting, spatial navigation, anxiety, social communication and social interaction, operant responding, innate and learned motivated behaviors (feeding, social), odor-driven behaviors, combination of naturalistic and conditioned behavior assays, reward/aversion learning, maternal care, and psychophysical/multi-dimensional analysis of auditory and visual integration.
+- And a wide-variety of advanced behavioral assays, including those for learning and conditioning, memory, spatial navigation, anxiety, social communication and social interaction, operant responding, innate and learned motivated behaviors (feeding, social), odor-driven behaviors, combination of naturalistic and conditioned behavior assays, reward/aversion learning, maternal care, and psychophysical/multi-dimensional analysis of auditory and visual integration.
 Both automated computer vision and deep-learning and machine learning for quantitative measures of behavior.

 Visit our department's application page for more information on how to submit an application to our graduate training program.

-The Genome Science Research Building 2 (GSRB2; pictured at right) is home to to 3 core faculty (Meck, Williams & Yin).
+The Genome Science Research Building 2 (GSRB2; pictured at right) is home to to 4 core faculty (Bilbo, McHenry, Williams, & Yin).
 The third floor (21,444 gross sq. ft.) is a state-of-the-art facility for the study of brain and behavior using small animals as subjects.
 Experimental rooms for behavioral analysis are equipped with radial-arm and water and Barnes' mazes, activity boxes, startle, and operant conditioning chambers for study of cognitive processes in small rodents.
 All behavioral test areas are soundproofed and are across the hall from animal housing.
 There are video-tracking systems in several of the procedure rooms that allow continuous recording in both light and dark phases of the day; computer programs allow for automated collection and analysis of maze and operant data.
 Home cage wheel running and general activity can be monitored remotely.
 Wet labs for analysis of RNA, DNA, and immediate early genes, as well as fully equipped histology suite, and several electrophysiology rigs are also available.
 Each lab also has a wide assortment of equipment available for behavioral, molecular, and imaging procedures.

 Laboratory space: includes desktop computers for each graduate student and offices for postdoctoral fellows.
 Communal labs available to faculty and Trainees include:

-Thirteen animal housing rooms provide ample caging for mice, rats, pigeons and fish for all researchers.
+Thirteen animal housing rooms provide ample caging for mice and rats for all researchers.
 All caging (Allentown) is individually ventilated and both bottle water and automatic watering systems are available.
 A cage wash facility, storage for food and bedding, and general equipment are shared by all researchers on the floor.